Mathématique: Chapter 5

 He shrugged.

-She poured a teaspoon of Jack Daniels into each of the glasses of tea.
+She found the measuring spoons, then poured a teaspoon of Jack Daniels into each glass of tea.

-“That,” he said, “is not a cocktail.
+“That,” he said, “isn’t a cocktail.
 It’s a poorly advised variant of a—”

 “Excuse me.”
-She turned on him with enough rapidity to flare her dark hair.
+She turned with enough rapidity to flare her dark hair.
 “Does this look like a finished product to you?”

 He waited for her to ask him what was wrong with him.